 Douglass and I never did become more than just casual acquaintances.
 We'd see each other at assemblies and plays and other events in the sweaty confines of the school "cafetorium."
 But our daughters, while classmates, never became friends.
 Outside of school events, they often landed on the same invite list to birthday parties and such, so we'd run into each other during pick-up.
-We'd nod, say hello, occasionally shake hands and engage in small talk.
+We'd nod, say hello, occasionally engage in small talk.
 But that was as far as it went.

 His daughter Joanna was a striking kid.
 Physically, she was very pretty.
 But that's not what made her stand out.
 It was something deeper, something internal.
 She possessed a quality of age well beyond her actual years.
 You'd see it in school plays, for instance.
 While the other kids swam in their too-large costumes or flubbed lines with maddening regularity, Joanna seemed to literally inhabit her characters' psyches.
-No matter if she were cast in the role of a thousand year old wizard or 19th century Great Plains pioneer, she'd nod behind her beard or sweep her straw colored hair from underneath her bonnet, and the characters' trials and tribulations, light years from our suburban Baltimore existence, would not only shine through but would reach the back rows, where the last line of chairs were stacked against the doors that admitted the school day's food lines.
+No matter if she were cast in the role of a thousand year old wizard or 19th century Great Plains pioneer, she'd nod behind her beard or sweep her straw colored hair from underneath her bonnet, and the characters' trials and tribulations, light years from our suburban Baltimore existence, would not only shine through but would reach the back rows.

-Douglass and I both coached our daughter's soccer teams, and we had gotten into it in the same way, dragooned by way of desperate email pleas which explained that without volunteers to lead the girls, the teams would have to fold.
+Douglass and I both coached our daughters' soccer teams, and we had gotten into it in the same way, dragooned by way of desperate email pleas which explained that without volunteers to lead the girls, the teams would have to fold.
 This was rec soccer, and the prospect of herding a dozen or so kids around a ball was about as attractive to most as a colonoscopy, so there were few takers.
 But we saw it as an opportunity to spend time with our kids outside of the house, a real bonding experience.
 I loved it for the three years I did it.
 Eventually my daughter gave up soccer for dance, and my coaching days ended.
-But I had come to enjoy being out on the field on Saturdays, loved the late season fall crispness in the air and the smell of fresh grass and chewed mud, and I loved watching kids engage in sport instead of smartphone.
+But I had come to enjoy being out on the field on Saturdays, loved the late autumn crispness in the air and the smell of fresh grass and chewed mud, and I loved watching kids engage in sport instead of smartphone.
 So I got my referee's license.
-And every Saturday I strapped on my blacks and prepared to be abused.
+And every Saturday I threw on my uniform and prepared to be abused.
 But the truth was, very few parents or coaches ever actually got on me too badly.
 The key, obviously, was to be good at refereeing.
-If you rarely made mistakes, you could brush off the complaints of parents or coaches as simply sour grapes for a game turned against their cheering interests.
+If you rarely made mistakes, you could brush off the occasional complaints of parents or coaches as simply sour grapes for a game turned against their cheering interests.
 I eventually built up a reputation as a solid and fair referee.
-This, of course, helped me when I called Joanna's kick a goal.
-Because no one had ever witnessed me make an egregiously bad call before, there could be room for simple error on the viewer's part.
+This, of course, helped me when I called Joanna's shot a goal.
+Because no one had ever witnessed me make an egregiously bad call before, there could be room for a once-in-a-lifetime colossal error.

-Joanna had graduated from the rec rolls and was playing at the more competitive travel level, and Douglass had gone with her, guiding her and her teammates in a series of successful fall and spring campaigns.
-It wasn't unusual for me to draw one of their games, but for the sake of appearance and propriety, Douglass and I were careful not to shoot the shit before or after.
+Joanna had graduated from the rec rolls and was playing at the more competitive travel level.
+Douglass had gone with her for two seasons, guiding her and her teammates in successful fall and spring campaigns until Joanna decamped for a new, elite team coached by a guy named Burch.
+But before that, it wasn't unusual for me to draw one of their travel games.
+On these occasions, for the sake of appearance and propriety, Douglass and I were careful not to shoot the shit before or after.